JonasSchaub/SugarRemoval/README.md

 <br></br>The Sugar Removal Utility is also available in the open Java rich client application MORTAR ('MOlecule fRagmenTation fRamework')
 where <i>in silico</i> molecule fragmentation can be easily conducted on a given data set and the results visualised ([MORTAR GitHub repository](https://github.com/FelixBaensch/MORTAR) | [MORTAR article](https://doi.org/10.1186/s13321-022-00674-9)).
+<br></br>Since version 2.10, the Sugar Removal Utility is also part of the <a href="https://github.com/cdk/cdk">Chemistry Development Kit</a>.</b>
+So, if you are already using CDK, you do not need to install the SRU externally.
 <p></p>

 The repository [wiki](https://github.com/JonasSchaub/SugarRemoval/wiki) contains code examples and some additional notes on sugar